Victims of Violent Crime by Gender | Trend Chart (2025)

 www.consumershield.com

-Who are the victims of violent crime by gender?
+How many victims of violent crime are there by gender?
 Quick Answer

 Society views males as more aggressive and violent than females.
 Violent crime statistics establish that this stereotype rings true.
 Males are more likely to perpetrate violent crimes.